Sloana/modelling-airbnbs-property-listing-dataset-335/README.md

 ### Regression models
 A linear regression model has been implemented using a grid search by scratch.
 Also, the regression models have been implemented using Sklearn versions and compard using by generating the best model.
 The regression models considered are Random Forest, Decision Tree, Gradient boosting, They have been compared based on the metric of performances.

+### Classification models
+A logistic regression model has been implemented using a grid search by scratch.
+Also, the regression models have been implemented using Sklearn versions and compard using by generating the best model.
+The classification models considered are Random Forest, Decision Tree, Gradient boosting, They have been compared based on the metric of performances.